-From 1200 until the Spanish conquest in 1532, breeding work was carried out, which made it possible to breed many guinea pig breeds, some of which are the basis for modern domestic guinea pigs.
+From 1200 until the Spanish conquest in 1532, the breeding of these cute little rodents made it possible to domesticate guinea pigs.

-Guinea pigs appeared in Europe during the age of discovery when Spanish, Dutch, and English traders brought pigs to Europe.
+Guinea pigs appeared in Europe during the age of discovery when Spanish, Dutch, and English traders brought them to Europe.

 They soon became popular pets in the ruling establishment’s homes (including Queen Elizabeth I of England).

-The body length is from 25 to 35 cm depending on the breed, the tail is hardly noticeable, and the pedigree has hanging ears, a wide blunt muzzle.
+The body length is from 25 to 35 cm depending on the breed.

 An adult male guinea pig weighs 1000-1500 g, and the female weighs 800-1200 g.

-The natural color is brownish-grayish, with a lighter belly.
+The natural color of guinea pigs varies from brownish to grayish, and a lighter belly.

-Many breeds have been bred, differing in structure, length, and coat color.
+Many guinea pig breeds have been intentionally bred, and they differ in their body structure, length, and coat color.

-Breeds of domestic guinea pigs are divided into short-haired (self, crested, smooth-haired), long-wire-haired (Abyssinians, American Teddy, Rex, etc.), breeds without wool, and with a little wool.
+Domestic guinea pig breeds are divided into short-haired (self, crested, smooth-haired), long-wire-haired (Abyssinians, American Teddy, Rex, etc.), breeds without wool, and with a little wool.

-How Many Years Do Guinea Pigs Live In Home Environment?
+How Long Do Guinea Pigs Live In Home Environment?